-While these annoyances in and of themselves are not cause for concern, there MAY be problem if they become consistent or progressive.
-If memory loss becomes substantial enough, you may be facing early Alzheimer's disease.
+While these annoyances in and of themselves are not cause for concern, there MAY be a problem if they become consistent or progressive.
+If memory loss becomes substantial enough, you may be facing Alzheimer's disease, or early onset dementia.
 At this point, changes to the brain are more severe and deterioration is irreversible.

-That's why it's critical to develop your nutritional strategy for memory enhancement early—before it may be too late.
+That's why it's critical to develop your nutritional strategy for memory enhancement early to prevent cognitive decline or early onset dementia.

 Your brain cells, like your heart cells, are highly specialized.
 Just as you should take vitamin E and coenzyme Q10 to block free radical stress and protect your heart health, it behooves you to take a positive step to preserve your brain power.
 Fortunately, your nervous system, like your heart, is very receptive to nutritional supplementation.

-The best supplement is phosphatidylserine, due to its ability to "boost" the brain and improve the cell function of the brain.
+The best supplement for cognitive decline is phosphatidylserine, due to its ability to "boost" the brain and improve the cell function of the brain.
 I recommend 300 mg a day as a basic foundation to preserve memory.
 You can purchase phosphatidylserine in health food stores.

 Stress can be a time bomb, manifesting itself in a host of illnesses, including degenerative diseases like Alzheimer's.
 Unfortunately, the grip stress has on our lives and on our health usually isn't apparent until we end up in a doctor's office seeking treatment for anything from rashes and headaches to heart disease and cancer.

 Surveys indicate that stress today accounts for about 80 percent of all visits to doctors' offices.
 While this figure may be relatively new, the premise certainly is not.
 For centuries, we have known of the role that psychosocial and behavioral factors play in disease.
 Hippocrates and Maimonides both concluded that "emotional disturbances cause marked changes in the body."